Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 ?

-What is the difference between libera professione, impresa individuale and representation — and which option suits you?
+What is the difference between libera professione, impresa individuale and a representation — and which option suits you best?

-The most popular option among IT specialists, designers, marketers, consultants.
-You work as a freelancer, open a Partita IVA and provide services independently.
+The most popular option among IT specialists, designers, marketers and consultants.
+You work as a freelancer, open a Partita IVA and operate independently.

 Detailed guide on the topic

-Partita IVA: how to open a sole proprietorship in Italy
+Partita IVA: how to open a sole proprietorship (IP) in Italy

 Hidden requirement: professional association

-The consulate website doesn't mention this, but for libera professione a confirmed membership in an Italian professional association may be required.
-For unregulated professions (IT, marketing, design, translators) there are specific associations.
-In one case the consul requested confirmation from an association 5 times in a row.
+The consulate website does not mention this, but libera professione may require confirmed membership in an Italian professional association.
+For non-regulated professions (IT, marketing, design, translators) there are special associations.
+In one case the consul requested confirmation from an association five times in a row.

 Immigration expert

-"At the consulate abroad the consul asked specifically about the professional association — although the consulate website doesn’t list this requirement.
-We had to ask the association’s administration to write a separate letter to the consulate."
+"At the consulate abroad the consul asked specifically about the professional association — even though the consulate website doesn't state this requirement.
+We had to ask the association administration to send a separate letter to the consulate."

-For those who plan to run a business in Italy: a shop, café, agency, production.
-Requires registration at the Camera di Commercio (Chamber of Commerce).
+For those planning to run a business in Italy: a shop, cafe, agency, production.
+Requires registration with the Camera di Commercio (Chamber of Commerce).

 Representation of a foreign company (ufficio di rappresentanza)

-A special option: the director of a representation receives a residence permit outside quotas under Art.
-27 of the TUI.
+A special option: the director of a representation obtains a residence permit outside the quotas under art.
+27 TUI.
 But there is a critical limitation.

 Representation is NOT a branch

 Do not confuse a representation with a branch — they are two completely different options.
-A representation is not a commercial entity and not a VAT payer: it exists for promotion, market research and contacts, but does not enter into commercial deals, issue invoices or receive revenue.
-It is essentially a cost center of the parent company.
-If you start selling systematically — you risk creating a "permanent establishment" with corporate tax obligations in Italy.
+A representation is not a commercial entity and is not a VAT payer: it exists for promotion, market research and contacts but does not enter into commercial deals, issue invoices or receive revenue.
+It is essentially a "cost center" of the head company.
+If you start systematically selling, you risk creating a "permanent establishment" subject to corporate tax in Italy.

 URGENT: the window for representations is closing

-Russia announced withdrawal from the WTO, and WTO membership is the basis for opening representations of foreign companies in Italy.
-If you need this option — act quickly to catch the last train.
-The law is not retroactive — if you set it up before the official exit, the representation will remain.
+Russia has announced withdrawal from the WTO, and WTO membership is one of the grounds for opening a representation of a foreign company in Italy.
+If you need this option — catch the last train.
+Laws are not retroactive — if you register before the official exit, the representation remains valid.

 Immigration expert

 "A company representation in Italy must have a director.
-The combination Representation + Director equals a residence permit for the director.
-It is issued outside quotas under Article 27 of the consolidated TUI law."
+Representation + director equals a residence permit for the director.
+This goes outside the quotas by article 27 of the consolidated immigration law (TUI)."

 LA vs Digital Nomad — detailed comparison in 2026